Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Certain diseases tend to lower your level of albumin and raise your level of one or more types of globulins.
 A normal range of albumin is 39 to 51 grams per liter (g/L) of blood.
 The normal range for globulins varies by specific type.
 A normal range for total globulins is 23 to 35 g/L.

-Tell your doctor about any symptoms you're experiencing.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider about any symptoms you're having.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.